About

 • Price: My Yute Soccer's mission and vision is enacted through its FREE soccer camps for children ages 7 to 12.

-My Yute Soccer's mission and vision is enacted through its FREE soccer camps for children ages 7 to 12 and a teen mentor program, and it envisions communities embracing differences through soccer.
-The organization is on a mission to provide access to a diverse socio-economic and cultural environment through the sport of soccer, and it educates youth in the sport of soccer while promoting awareness of socio-cultural differences for the general public.
+My Yute Soccer's mission and vision is enacted through its free soccer camps for children ages 7 to 12 and a teen mentor program.
+The organization states that it envisions communities embracing differences through soccer and is on a mission to provide access to a diverse socio-economic and cultural environment through the sport of soccer.
+My Yute Soccer educates youth in the sport of soccer and promotes awareness of socio-cultural differences for the general public.

-The first My Yute Soccer camp took place in summer 2008, and the organization became a registered 501(c)3 in November 2008.
-Since 2008, My Yute Soccer has provided free soccer camps to 247 children, and in 2011 it provided free mini camps for over 60 children and its first paid internship opportunity for mentors.
-In June 2015, My Yute Soccer was featured on NBC's Bay Area Proud, and in June 2018, Rovel S. Sparkes was awarded a Certificate of Special Congressional Recognition from Barbara Lee for dedication and contributions to Caribbean-American heritage and culture.
+The first soccer camp took place in summer 2008, and My Yute Soccer became a registered 501(c)3 in November 2008.
+Since 2008, it has provided free soccer camps to 247 children, and in 2011 it provided free mini camps for over 60 children and its first paid internship opportunity for mentors.
+In June 2018, President and Founder Rovel S. Sparkes was awarded a Certificate of Special Congressional Recognition from Barbara Lee for dedication and contributions to Caribbean-American heritage and culture.

-MYS, with help from the community and local sponsors, has provided free soccer camps to 247 children since 2008, and Sparkes spearheaded and continues to grow and manage the yearly Jamaican Jerk Cook Off Benefit Fundraiser for My Yute Soccer.
-Michael (Coach Doc) Lee is active in the East Bay community and beyond and strives to be a change agent for youth and the community in general.
-One description of My Yute Soccer called it “a camp in Oakland that’s different than the rest,” and another noted that it is “free, but it’s not just for low income kids.”
-Rovel S. Sparkes has said, “I had such a beautiful childhood, I wanted to create the same thing here.”
+One parent described My Yute Soccer as “a camp in Oakland that’s different than the rest” and noted that it is “free, but it’s not just for low income kids.”
+Sparkes has said, “I had such a beautiful childhood.
+I wanted to create the same thing here.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.